 Are you seeing the signs of gum disease in your mouth?
 Are your gums tender, sore or bleeding after you brush and floss?
 Don't delay scheduling an appointment with our periodontist, Dr. Hurcomb, any longer!

-Call our South Bend dental office today to start getting the pain relief and healing your smile needs.
+Call us today to start getting the pain relief and healing your smile needs.

 At our South Bend office, pediatric dentistry is about more than bright, healthy smiles.
 Dr. Hurcomb wants your child’s visit to be rewarding and fun.